bstatcomp/RandomCL/README.md

 # Building

-The library itself does not need to be built - all code is contained in headers.
-Examples can be built using a makefile (TODO).
+RNGs do not need to be built - all code is contained in headers.
+Examples and buffer generation can be built using a makefile (TODO).

 ### Dependencies

-- OpenCL library (examples, qualityTests and performanceTests require cpp OpenCL header).
+- OpenCL library (examples and buffer generation require cpp OpenCL header).

 # Documentation